HOME > MANCHESTER PRIDE INVESTIGATION

 PROPPING UP TOURISM AND THE EXISTING ORGANISERS

-These fake figures are intended to make Manchester Pride seem much more popular than it really is.
-Indeed, in this PDF document, the North West Regional Development Agency describes Manchester 'Gay' Pride as 'one of the biggest Pride events in Europe'.
+These fake figures are intended to make events seem much more popular than they really are.
+It's like a tourism arms race.
+Indeed, in this PDF document, the North West Regional Development Agency describes Manchester 'Gay' Pride as "one of the biggest Pride events in Europe" and in recent years the Manchester Irish Festival Parade has been described in similar terms despite a relatively small turn out.

-However Berlin Pride claims to attract 400,000 people, while Manchester Pride sells only about 35,000 tickets and I reckon 50,000 watch the parade (many of them ticket buyers).
-The BBC says tens of thousands at the parade and the Associated Press put the figure at 45,000 (and provoked an outcry when it published the truth).
+However Berlin Pride claims to attract 400,000 people, while Manchester Pride sells only about 35,000 tickets and I reckon less than 50,000 watch the parade (many of them ticket buyers).
+The BBC (sometimes) says tens of thousands at the parade and the Associated Press puts the figure at 45,000 (and provoked an outcry when it published the truth).

 TRADING STANDARDS STEP IN